Wen Ho Lee: Post-release

 Lee is now retired and lives in Albuquerque, New Mexico with his wife.
-He also has two grown children – a son, and a daughter, Alberta, who at one time was an intern at Los Alamos Laboratory.
+He also has two adult children – a son, and a daughter, Alberta, who at one time was an intern at Los Alamos Laboratory.
+In 2000, Alberta expressed her intention to become a civil rights lawyer to defend others as she had been a spokeswoman for her father.
 In 2003, he wrote a memoir, My Country Versus Me, in which he describes his love of classical music, literature, poetry, fishing in the mountains of New Mexico, and his dedication to organic gardening.
 He also charges that his Asian ethnicity was a primary factor behind his prosecution by the government.
 As evidence of such racial profiling, he cited cases of several scientists of non-Han Chinese ancestry who were responsible for similar security transgressions but were able to continue their careers.
 Former FBI Director Louis Freeh categorically denied these charges.